An audit of where your Google Ads spend is leaking.

 A live screen-share through your Google Ads, Merchant Center, and Shopify revenue.
-I show you the real non-brand ROAS, where PMax is cannibalizing Search, and the four leak patterns I find in 9 out of 10 D2C accounts.
-Walk away with a written 17-point action plan you can implement with me, with your current agency, or alone.
+I show you where PMax is cannibalizing Search, where budget is leaking to irrelevant queries, and the four patterns I find in 9 out of 10 D2C accounts.
+Walk away with a written 22-point action plan you can implement with me, with your current agency, or alone.

 No templates, no auto-generated PDF.
 I'm in your account, manually, looking at your data — then we talk through it on a call.